milos-kostic/TomcatPortScanner/README.md

-The application scans ports if Tomcat is running and if a web application is on that port.
+The application scans ports if Tomcat is running and if a web application is running on that port.